 This wedding gown silhouette has a fitted top and hugs your butt and thighs tightly, and then the train flares out, which is why it is similar to the shape of a trumpet.

-Just like the mermaid shape, this kind of wedding gowns emphasizes your feminine curves, especially flattering for petite women with bigger bust and slender waist.
+Just like the mermaid shape, this kind of wedding gowns emphasizes your feminine curves, especially flattering for petite women with bigger busts and slender waist.

 Sheath (Column) style

 This style is designed in such a way that the seam runs vertically from the shoulders down to the hips.
 They are meant to be one of the best wedding dresses for petite brides who love simple and minimalist design.
-Many brides love sheath dresses made from chiffon material because the drape of the fabrics really accentuate your figure and appear remarkable as you walk down the isle.
+Many brides love sheath dresses made from chiffon material because the drape of the fabrics really accentuates your figure and appears remarkable as you walk down the aisle.

 Because most sheath wedding dresses are light weighted, they are perfect for outdoor weddings and especially destination weddings in a resort setting on the beach (they are so easy to pack and go and you will be ready for your big day!).
 If you are a petite bride with a nice figure, let the sheath dress hug your body instantly and show off your natural curve.
 Sheath wedding dresses also help butter up your figure and give you that long and lean silhouette needed by short brides.